whitecube/php-prices/README.md

 ## Adding modifiers

 Modifiers are all the custom operations a business needs to apply on a price before displaying it on a bill.
-They go from discounts to taxes, including custom rules and coupons.
+They range from discounts to taxes, including custom rules and coupons.
 These are the main reason this package exists.

 ### Discounts